adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/android.md

 We can test this right now.
 Place a breakpoint on each `Log` method, then run the app.

-!!! tip The application could not be started
+!!! tip "The application could not be started"
     If you get the error "The application could not be started.
 Ensure that the application has been installed to the target device and has a launchable activity (MainLauncher=true)".
 This is because the Android system can't handle package names in upper case.
 Right-click the **TaskList.Droid** project and select **Properties**